 Go For the Red Contest

-Colorado FCCLA chapters are challenged to Go For the Red by increasing their membership by one member to experience the everlasting fairy tale.
+Colorado FCCLA chapters are challenged to Go For the Red by increasing their membership by one member to experience the ultimate leadership experience.

-Chapters affiliating one more member this year than in 2016-2017 will be invited to the VIP Party at the State Leadership Conference.
+Chapters affiliating one more member this year than in 2017-2018 will receive special recognition at the State Leadership Conference.

 One middle school and one high school chapter that has the largest numerical increase in membership will be recognized at the State Leadership Conference and will receive a $100 cash prize.